 Make sure your travel insurance covers Covid

-As travel insurance is now required for entering the country, please take steps to make sure that yours covers COVID-19-related procedures.
-If your travel insurance does not, there are options available that do, such as WorldNomads and SafetyWing.
+As travel insurance is now required for entering the country, travelers need to take steps to make sure their insurance covers COVID-19-related procedures.
+There are options available that do, such as WorldNomads and SafetyWing.

-Note that travel insurance coverage may differ depending on your nationality, so double-check their limitations and exclusion policies prior to travel.
+It must be noted that travel insurance coverage may differ depending on nationality, so it may be necessary to double-check their limitations and exclusion policies prior to travel.

 Flights into Brazil can be found for relatively cheap, despite a 90% reduction in international air travel into the country.
 A typical round trip ticket from New York to Sao Paulo costs about $600 if booked enough in advance, which is lower than typical rates for such a long flight.